1samrand/Arival/README.md

     "result": null
 }`

+**step 7** : by CodeExpirationTimestamp configuration variable in appsettings.json you can change expiration time for verification code

 ### 2- UnitTests and In-memory database

 the unit tests are exist in Arival.Tests project and UnitTests class